jerrashi/fetch_coding_exercise/README.md

 1. Download the files onto your machine.
 2. Build the project in android studio.
 3. Launch the app in either a virtual device emulator or a connected android device.
+4. Tap the "fetch data" button to retrieve data from the provided URL